 - 13. Mr Wightman has an interest in Common Good land in Scotland and the way in which local authorities discharge their responsibilities in respect of this land.
 In this particular case, Mr Wightman is concerned that the Council has disposed of Common Good land without being aware of the nature of that land and/or that the Council has disposed of this land without the appropriate legal authority. - 14.
 Mr Wightman has supplied me with detailed information about the background to this transaction and his concerns in respect of the Common Good land. - 15.
-Mr Wightman indicated that he had subsequently discovered (after making this request for information) that the Council had obtained Counsel's opinion on the proposed sale of the Common Good assets.
-He considers this to be the Opinion which contains the information he is seeking and has made a separate request for information in respect of that Opinion.
-However, he considers that the same public interest arguments apply to the Opinion the subject of this application given that the advice relates to a Common Good asset. - 16.
 In his letter of review Mr Wightman made a number of submissions as to why disclosure would be in the public interest: - a) It concerns the disposal of Common Good land.
-This fact appeared not to have been disclosed to the Council when they took the decision to sell.
-In the interests of effective scrutiny and accountability of the decision making process Mr Wightman wanted to know whether this Opinion dealt with this important question. - b) It concerns Common Good land which belongs to the citizens of Edinburgh.
-Mr Wightman indicated that the Council held legal title but it was in the public interest that this Opinion be disclosed because the citizens had a right to know on what grounds their Common Good asset were being disposed of.

-c) The Council had a fiduciary duty in respect of Common Good assets and it was thus in the public interest for this Opinion to be disclosed in order that the citizens could see that this fiduciary duty was being properly discharged and that the public was obtaining good value.
+According to Mr Wightman, this fact appeared not to have been disclosed to the Council when they took the decision to sell.
+In the interests of effective scrutiny and accountability pf the decision making process Mr Wightman wanted to know whether this Opinion dealt with this important question. - b) It concerns Common Good land which belongs to the citizens of Edinburgh.
+Mr Wightman indicated that the Council held legal title but it was in the public interest that this Opinion be disclosed because the citizens had a right to know on what grounds their Common Good asset were being disposed of. - c) The Council had a fiduciary duty in respect of Common Good assets and it was thus in the public interest for this Opinion to be disclosed in order that the citizens could see that this fiduciary duty was being properly discharged and that the public was obtaining good value.